suhani1099/Python/python_fundamentals.md

 ```
 ' " # \ () {} [] : ; @ , . ` =
 ```
+## 3. Barebones of a Python Program
+A python program may contain various elements such as comments, expressions, statements, etc. basic structure:
+# This is a comment

+42  # expression statement

+def my_function():  # function definition
+    # This is a block (indented code)
+    x = 1          # statement
+    y = x + 1      # expression inside a statement
+    return y       # statement

+my_function()  # expression statement
+What’s shown

+Comment

+A comment is text ignored by the Python interpreter.
+It is used to explain code to humans.
+Comment → # This is a comment

+Expression

+An expression is code that produces a value.
+Expression statement → 42, my_function()

+Statement

+A statement is a complete instruction that performs an action.
+Statement → x = 1, return y

+Function

+A function is a named, reusable block of code that can take inputs and return a value.
+Function → def my_function():

+Block

+A block is a group of statements executed together, defined by indentation in Python.
+Block → the indented body under def def my_function():
+    x = 1
+    return x
+    Indentation

+Indentation is how Python defines blocks instead of using braces {}.

+if True:
+    print("inside block")

+Program

+A program is a sequence of statements executed by the Python interpreter.

+# entire file is a program

 ## 3. Variables in Python